solarwinds/solarwinds-snap-agent-docker/README.md

 ### Enabling Docker Logs collector from Kubernetes nodes

-In this configuration SolarWinds Snap Agent DeamonSet will gather Docker logs from underlaying node and publish them to Loggly (in addition to gathering HostAgent and Docker metrics to AppOptics).
+In this configuration SolarWinds Snap Agent DaemonSet will gather Docker logs from underlaying node and publish them to Loggly (in addition to gathering HostAgent and Docker metrics to AppOptics).
 This option is not enabled by default, it have to be turn on to start working.